vistimi/infrastructure-modules/README.md

 ## cidr

 Using `/16` for CIDR blocks means that the last two parts of the adress are customizable for subnets.

 The recommendations are to use the first part of the CIDR for different VPCs projects.
 When ever there should be a clear abstraction, use a different number.
 The recommendation is to simply increment by 1 the value of the first value of the CIDR, e.g. `10.0.0.0/16` to `11.0.0.0/16`.

-The second part of the cidr block is reserved for within the VPC for the different services running inside. `10.0.0.0/16` for one service and `10.1.0.0/16` for another one.
+The second part of the cidr block is reserved for replicas of an environment.
+It could be for another region, for a new environment. `10.0.0.0/16` to `10.1.0.0/16`

 To check the first and last ip of a CIDR block: